neotheobserver/pyoptz/README.md

 The first way is slower as it requires function call while the second one does not.

-Now, let take it up a notch and try to populate the list
+Now, let's take it up a notch and try to populate the list

 ```py
 %%timeit -n 50 -r 50